AliveOrdinary/francy-portfolio/content/projects/teeta.md

   brings people together, without rules or pretence.

   From there, the visual system took form.
 Expressive, custom-styled typography became the hero, designed to feel playful, human, and confident.
 A minimal palette led by a vibrant red added energy and appetite, while black-and-white photography captured real, unfiltered moments.
 Graphic repetition, hand-drawn food icons, and rhythmic motion extended the identity across print and digital, creating a flexible yet unmistakable brand.
-The result is a system that feels rooted in culture, alive in motion, and instantly Teeta—because cos Teeta is a common factor
+The result is a system that feels rooted in culture, alive in motion, and instantly Teeta—because cos Teeta is a common factor.
 year: 2024
 services:
   - Branding